pramodk/spack-configs/README.md

 As our `modules.yaml` has `autoload: 'direct'`, all the direct dependencies of package are autoloaded (i.e. neurodamus has dependency with neuron, reportinglib and python).

 But, what is the advantage of going through extra complicated multi-step process?

-Well, suppose now you want to load modules build by gcc compiler or another mpi for different cluster partition (e.g. KNL or Power8), if you just switch mpi or compiler, Lmod will automatically detect it and will reload everything consistent for you!
+Well, suppose now we want to load modules build by gcc compiler or another mpi version necessary for different cluster partition (e.g. KNL or Power8 or nodes withg inifiniband network).
+Typically we will do `module purge` and start over again!
+And that's when Lmod make workflow simpler.
+If we just switch mpi or compiler, Lmod will automatically detect the changes in the dependency and will reload everything consistent!
 Lets swap llvm compiler by gcc :

 ![spack lmod av](.images/lmod_llvm_swap_gcc.png)